sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

     Added a <code>rowIndex</code> column to assign a unique index to each row for tracking during further analysis.
   </li>
 </ul>
+<p></p>

-<p>This normalization step prepared the data for sliding window segmentation and graph construction, ensuring consistency and improving the robustness of the subsequent analyses.</p>
+This normalization step prepared the data for sliding window segmentation and graph construction, ensuring consistency and improving the robustness of the subsequent analyses.

 {% highlight python %}
 eeg1_features = eeg1df.drop(columns=['Time'])